Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Multigraphs for torus actions

 \begin{Definition}[\textbf{Exchanging edges}] Let $\Gamma$ be a signed labeled multigraph.
 Suppose that an edge $e_1$ has label $a$ and vertices $p_1$ and $p_2$ and an edge $e_2$ has label $a$ and vertices $q_1$ and $q_2$.
 We define an operation, called \textbf{exchanging edges}, as follows. \begin{enumerate} \item Remove the edges $e_1$ and $e_2$. \item Draw an edge of label $a$ between $p_1$ and $q_2$, and draw an edge of label $a$ between $q_1$ and $p_2$. \end{enumerate} \end{Definition}

 Figure \ref{f4} illustrates exchanging edges.

-\begin{lem} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points.
+\begin{lem} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points, whose isotropy submanifolds are orientable.
 Let $\Gamma$ be a multigraph describing $M$.
 Suppose that an edge $e_1$ has label $a$ and vertices $p_1$ and $p_2$, an edge $e_2$ has label $a$ and vertices $q_1$ and $q_2$, and $p_1$ and $q_1$ are in the same connected component $F$ of $M^{\ker a}$.
 Let $\Gamma'$ be a multigraph obtained from exchanging the edges $e_1$ and $e_2$.
 Then $\Gamma'$ also describes $M$.

 Suppose that $\Gamma$ satisfies Property A and $\epsilon_F(p_1)=\epsilon_F(q_1)$, where $F$ is chosen any orientation and all weights in $F$ are chosen to be positive multiples of $a$.
 If we exchange the edges so that $(p_1,q_2)$ is $a$-edge and $(q_1,p_2)$ is $a$-edge in the resulting multigraph $\Gamma'$, then $\Gamma'$ also satisfies Property A. \end{lem}